Project

 If you want to make a second version of the patch, I will be happy to look it over.

-#6 Updated by Michael Jacobs almost 12 years ago
+#6 Updated by Michael Jacobs over 12 years ago

 Yes, you are right. tuple_copy seems to be the right thing in that situation.